 Combating Transnational Threats Seminar

-Designed for CT practitioners—those involved in this issue on a daily basis—these seminars seek to build capacity and enhance regional partnerships.
-Key themes include: defining transnational threats; regional terrorist threats; assessing regional, sub-regional and national responses; tools, strategies and best practices for combating terrorism; strategies for enhancing national and regional cooperation; and a case study/capstone experience.
+CT-SES programs address crucial themes including: defining transnational threats; assessing regional, sub-regional and national responses to counterterror; tools, strategies and best practices for combating terrorism; and strategies for enhancing national and regional cooperation.